List of photographic films: Black and white reversal (slide) films

-FOTOIMPEX

-FOTOIMPEX of Berlin, Germany, is a company founded in 1992 to import photographic films and papers from the former Eastern Bloc.
-They acquired the rights to the ADOX name in 2003.
-However two films are still sold under their own name, both Black & White films produced by Harman Technology.

-FUJIFILM
+Fujifilm

-FUJIFILM is a Japanese manufacturer of photographic films, chemistry, papers and cameras established in 1934.
-Although now a diversified company they are one of only two remaining manufacturers (with Kodak) of colour film.
-The film range currently comprises: Consumer films; FujiColor/ FujiColor Superia and Professional films; Neopan, Velvia and Provia.
-FujiColor Pro professional color negative films were discontinued in 2021.
+Fujifilm is a Japanese manufacturer of photographic films, chemistry, papers and cameras established in 1934.
+Although now a diversified company it is one of only two remaining major manufacturers (with Kodak) of color film.
+The film range currently comprises: Consumer films; Fujicolor/ Fujicolor Superia and Professional films; Neopan, Velvia and Provia.
+Fujicolor Pro professional color negative films were discontinued in 2021.
 Instax is a range of instant films and cameras launched in 1998 which now outsell the traditional products.
-Fujifilm distribution depends on worldwide region with a number of Japan specific products sometimes available as Parallel imports.
+In 2021 Fujifilm began sourcing some of its color negative film production from Eastman Kodak under 'Fujifilm' branding and in 2024 production partner Yes!Star opened a new conversion and packaging facility for this film in China.
+Fujifilm distribution depends on worldwide region with Japan specific products sometimes available as Parallel imports.